C. Daniel Mote Jr.

 Clayton Daniel Mote Jr. (born February 5, 1937) is the President Emeritus of the National Academy of Engineering.
 He served as the president of the NAE from July 2013 to June 2019.
 He also served as President of the University of Maryland, College Park from September 1998 until August 2010.
-From 1967 to 1991, Mote was a professor in mechanical engineering at the University of California, Berkeley, and served as Vice Chancellor at Berkeley from 1991 to 1998.
+From 1967 to 1991, Mote was a professor in mechanical engineering at the University of California, Berkeley, and served as Vice Chancellor for University Relations at Berkeley from 1991 to 1998.
 Mote is a judge for the Queen Elizabeth Prize for Engineering.

 Academic career

 University of California, Berkeley

 Mote was born in San Francisco, California and received his bachelor's degree, masters, and doctorate degrees from the University of California, Berkeley in mechanical engineering.
 After a postdoctoral year in England and three years as an assistant professor at the Carnegie Institute of Technology in Pittsburgh, he returned to Berkeley to join the faculty in mechanical engineering for the next 31 years.
 He and his students investigated the dynamics, stability, and control of high-speed rotating and translating continua (e.g., disks, webs, tapes, and cables) as well as biomechanical problems emanating from snow skiing.
 He coined the area called "dynamics of axially moving materials" encompassing these systems.
 He has authored or co-authored over 300 academic publications, and has mentored 58 Ph.D. students.
 At Berkeley, he held an endowed chair in mechanical systems and served as chair of the mechanical engineering department from 1987 to 1991 when the National Research Council (NRC) ranked its graduate program effectiveness highest nationally.
 Because of his success at raising funds for mechanical engineering, in 1991 he was appointed vice chancellor at Berkeley expressly to create and lead a $1 billion capital campaign for the campus that ultimately reached $1.4 billion.